Louis Smith (cricketer)

 Louis Russell Cordiner Smith (born 9 January 2005) is an Australian cricketer.
 A right-arm fast bowler, he made his first-class cricket debut for Australia A on 13 July 2025 against Sri Lanka A.

 Career

 From Tasmania, Smith played for University of Tasmania and played club cricket in Darwin, although he missed most of the 2023-24 summer with a knee injury.

-He was called-up to the Australia A team] in 2025 as a late injury replacement for Jack Nisbet and made his first-class debut against Sri Lanka A in July 2025.
+He was called-up to the Australia A cricket team in 2025 as a late injury replacement for Jack Nisbet and made his first-class debut against Sri Lanka A in July 2025.

 Personal life

 He played for the University of Tasmania alongside his brother Sam, with the pair both scoring centuries in the same day in 2023.